GINGStudio/I18N/README.md

 `GINGStudio.I18N` would lazy-load all needed language resources and keep them in `Cache` data structure for faster language switch.
 However, to a large language model, it could cost plenty memory.
-If you want, you can try set `AutoClear = true`, this will free all cache when language model is loaded successfully but would significantly increase the next language model loading time.
+If you want, you can try set `tr.AutoClearCache = true`, this will free all cache when language model is loaded successfully but would significantly increase the next language model loading time.

+You can also clear cache manually by `tr.ClearCache()` method.

 ## License